Contact HM Revenue and Customs (HMRC) as soon as possible if you have a complaint about their service.

-If you disagree with the outcome of your complaint
+If you disagree with the outcome of the first tier review

-A different customer service advisor will review your complaint and give you a final response.
+A different person will review your complaint and tell you the outcome.

-You can ask the Adjudicator’s Office to look into your complaint.
-This service is free.
+You can ask the Adjudicator’s Office to review your complaint.
+HMRC will tell you how to do this.

 If you disagree with the Adjudicator’s Office